This post may contain affiliate links. For more information, read my disclosure policy.

-- Filling: Whisk the granulated sugar, cornstarch, and cinnamon in a small bowl.
-Place the berries in a large bowl and sprinkle the cornstarch mixture over the top.
+- Pie Filling: Whisk the granulated sugar, cornstarch, and cinnamon in a small bowl.
+Place the mixed berry pie filling in a large bowl and sprinkle the cornstarch mixture over the top.
 Gently toss to combine.

 - Assemble: Transfer the berry filling to the chilled pie crust.
 Sprinkle the brown sugar topping over the top.

-- Bake: Place the pie plate on a sheet pan (to catch any drips) and bake the berry crumble pie for 10 minutes at 425°F, then lower the temperature to 350°F and finish baking the pie until the crust is golden and the filling is bubbling.
+- Bake Pie: Place the pie plate on a sheet pan (to catch any drips) and bake the berry crumble pie for 10 minutes at 425°F, then lower the temperature to 350°F and finish baking the pie until the crust is golden and the filling is bubbling.

 Storing and Freezing